A geometric model for the non-$\tau$-rigid modules of type $\widetilde{D}_n$: The Category and Quiver of Admissible Edges

-\begin{remark} It is crucial to note that the morphisms in $\mathcal{E(\TT)}$ go in the \textit{opposite} direction of the elementary moves.
-Also, note that the category of admissible edges has 3 components: the preprojective component $\mathcal{P(\TT)}$ with a definite ``beginning'' starting with the projective tagged edges, the preinjective component $\mathcal{Q(\TT)}$ with a definite ``end'' consisting of the injective tagged edges, and the regular component $\mathcal{R(\TT)}$ which itself is made of infinitely many stable tubes.
-A pictorial representation of the Auslander-Reiten quiver of the module category can be found in Figure~\ref{fig:modules category}, and the same picture works for describing the edge category. \end{remark}
+\begin{remark} It is crucial to note that the arrows in $\Gamma(\mathcal{E(\TT)})$ go in the \textit{opposite} direction of the elementary moves.
+Also, note that the quiver of admissible edges will have 3 components: the preprojective component $\mathcal{P(\TT)}$ with a definite ``beginning'' starting with the projective tagged edges, the preinjective component $\mathcal{Q(\TT)}$ with a definite ``end'' consisting of the injective tagged edges, and the regular component $\mathcal{R(\TT)}$ which itself is made of infinitely many stable tubes.
+A pictorial representation of the Auslander-Reiten quiver of the module category can be found in Figure~\ref{fig:modules category}, and the same picture works for describing the quiver of admissible edges. \end{remark}